cpske/ISP/assignment/ku-polls/iteration2.md

 3. Items 1 & 2 change the database schema, so you need to make a migration and apply it ("migrate").

 4. In the Question class, add two methods:
-   - `is_published` returns True if the current date is on or after question's publication date.
+   - `is_published` returns True if the current date-time is on or after question's publication date.
 Use local date/time, not UTC!
    - `can_vote` returns True if voting is allowed for this question.
 That means, the current date/time is between the `pub_date` and `end_date`.
 If `end_date` is null then can vote *anytime* after `pub_date`.

 5. Modify your views code to use these two methods.
-This is *better encapsulation* than directly testing `question.pub_date >= something`.
+The view code should *not* directly test `question.pub_date >= something` (poor encapsulation).

 6. Write **unit tests** for `is_published`.
 Test these cases:
    - question with future pub date